 11. Territories in contestation: relational power in Latin America

 Nick Clare, Victoria Habermehl and Liz Mason-Deese

-John Agnew is Distinguished Professor of Geography and Italian at the University of California, Los Angeles (UCLA).
+John Agnew is Distinguished Professor of Geography and Italian at the University of California, Los Angeles (UCLA), USA.
 He was the Editor-in-Chief of Territory, Politics, Governance from 2011 until 2019.
 He is a Fellow of the British Academy and of the American Association for the Advancement of Science.
-In 2019 he was awarded the Vautrin Lud International Prize in Geography.
-Agnew is the author of numerous books and articles including, for example, Mapping Populism: Taking Politics to the People (2019) and Globalization and Sovereignty: Beyond the Territorial Trap (2018).
+In 2019, he was awarded the Vautrin Lud International Prize in Geography.
+He is the author of numerous books and articles including, for example, Mapping Populism: Taking Politics to the People (2019) and Globalization and Sovereignty: Beyond the Territorial Trap (2018).